okabek/Model-----Viceroy/README.md

 # forex-neural-network
-# - predicting direction of a currency's value by predicting future changes in interest rates
+# - estimating how a currency's price will change in the next hour after x news is released by using a knn algorithm